Atlanta Drug Crime Lawyer

 Ultimately, the best thing anyone can do when facing a drug possession with intent to sell criminal charge is to seek the advice of criminal defense attorney.
 The right attorney can poke holes at a prosecutor’s case and cast doubt on submitted evidence to argue for lighter sentencing and/or dropped charges.

-Contact the office of ChancoSchiffer Law, LLC today to schedule a free consultation with a member of our team.
+Contact the office of ChancoSchiffer Law, LLC today to schedule a free consultation with our Atlanta drug crime lawyers.
 We’ll review the charges against you and explain how our firm can help.

 Trial Lawyers College